 It’s the small actions that count

 Don’t go out and try changing all of your life habits at once.
 That’s just a recipe for disaster.
-I did a lot of research at the beginning of the month and one thought led to another, which led to another, and to another, and before I knew it I was on the phone with the the city of Berlin’s recycling facilities to try and figure out what precisely happened with cardboard past our homes’ recycling bins and to see if I could visit the composting facility.
+I did a lot of research at the beginning of the month and one thought led to another, which led to another, and to another, and before I knew it I was on the phone with the city of Berlin’s recycling facilities to try and figure out what precisely happened with cardboard past our homes’ recycling bins and to see if I could visit the composting facility.
 I started wondering what could be worse between unpackaged food coming from afar and local food sold with packaging, literally comparing and freaking out over apples and oranges.
-I started obsessing, because I’m pretty good at that.
+I started obsessing because I’m pretty good at that.

 And the no waste thing became more and more complicated.

 So I took a few steps back on my quest towards living a more sustainable lifestyle.
 I elected to start with smaller and easier actions that I felt had the biggest impact.
 I made my own oat milk.
 I bought in bulk and from the zero waste shop.
 Packed a lunch every day.
 Always carried a bamboo straw and all sorts of cotton bags.
-Eliminated plastic as a first line of action.
+Eliminated plastic as the first line of action.
 Made or purchased solid toiletries and simplified everything else (I went no poo over a year ago).

 My zero waste challenge tools